fatso83/wmp1-node/README.md

 > Simple client library for controlling the Casio WMP1.

 # CAVEAT: this is not ready!
 I have just started poking around with libusb.
 This is just my first commits.
+The original project from 2005 in C can be found at https://github.com/fatso83/casio-wmp1.

 ## Installing